TrinityCore/tc-wiki/how-to/SOAP.md

 There are a few clients out there to rapidly set up access:

-- Postman - https://www.postman.com/ (web and desktop clients)
+- Postman - https://www.postman.com/ (web, desktop agent/client)
 - Insomnia - https://insomnia.rest/
 - Nightingale - https://nightingale.rest/

 All of them offer various niceties, but ultimately work much the same.
-Credits to Jackpoz for providing steps specific to Postman.
-We'll be using the desktop client so we don't have to worry about connecting remotely.
+Credits to Jackpoz for providing steps specific to Postman - https://www.postman.com/.

-- https://www.postman.com/downloads/ (available for Windows, Mac, Linux)
+Postman comes in two flavors: the [web interface](https://web.postman.co/) (and an [agent you can install](https://www.postman.com/downloads/postman-agent/) to do localhost requests) and the fully client-side [desktop application](https://www.postman.com/downloads/).
+The instructions are the same in both cases.

 1. Under **My Workspace**, find the **Import** button.
 You'll use the Raw text option.
 2. Copy and paste the following JSON into the textbox.
 Be sure to update the credentials under `item.request.auth.basic` to the GM user mentioned before.